SDNA works to advance Southern Dakelh rights and title, as directed by the Southern Dakelh community and leadership.

 What We Do

-SDNA staff uses our unique skills to support priorities set by the three communities.
+SDNA staff uses our unique skills to support priorities set by the two communities.

 How We Do It

-We respect and serve the three member Southern Dakelh communities:
+We respect and serve the two member Southern Dakelh communities:

 we do not duplicate community work or make decisions for SDNA chiefs or Nations.